nikaia/translation-sheet/README.md

     $ composer require nikaia/translation-sheet
     ```

-- Add service provider to your 'config/app.php'
+- If Laravel version <= 5.4,  Add service provider to your 'config/app.php'.
+For version >= 5.5, package will be auto-discoverd by Laravel.

     ```php
     Nikaia\TranslationSheet\TranslationSheetServiceProvider::class,
     ```

 - Configuration can be done via environments variables, but if you prefer you can override the configuration by publishing the package config file using :